KOMA (FM): KOMA moves to FM

-The KOMA call letters made the transition to 92.5 FM on June 22, 1992, after Chicago-based Diamond Broadcasting (then owner) entered a local marketing agreement with Wilks Schwartz Broadcasting.
+The KOMA call letters and oldies format made the transition to 92.5 FM on June 22, 1992, after Chicago-based Diamond Broadcasting (then owner) entered a local marketing agreement with Wilks-Schwartz Broadcasting.

 In May 1998, it was announced that KOMA and sister station, KRXO, were to be purchased by Renda Broadcasting.
-New digital studios in NE Oklahoma City were constructed.
+New digital studios in Northeast Oklahoma City were constructed.
 At 3 p.m. on November 9, 1998, KOMA began broadcasting from the new location.
 The studios, ironically, once housed KOMA's rival, WKY.
 Danny Williams, Ronnie Kaye and Fred Hendrickson all worked in the building during the 1970s when they were disc jockeys for WKY.
-After 37 years of broadcasting in Moore, KOMA's studios became vacant and remained unoccupied until 2016 when the building was razed.
+After 37 years of broadcasting in Moore, KOMA's studios became vacant and remained unoccupied until 2016, when the building was razed.

-1520 KOMA continued its simulcast of its FM sister until February 2003, when it was decided that the 50,000-watt AM station would better serve the public as a news/talk outlet, now known as KOKC.
+KOMA (AM) continued its simulcast of its FM sister until February 2003, when it was decided that the 50,000-watt AM station would better serve the public as a news/talk outlet, now known as KOKC.

 On July 15, 2012, Ty and Tony Tyler's Tyler Media entered into an agreement with Renda Broadcasting to purchase that company's Oklahoma City radio cluster (KMGL, KOMA, KRXO and KOKC) for $40 million.
 In accordance to limits imposed by the Federal Communications Commission on the number of radio stations a single broadcasting entity can own in a single market, Tyler sold KTLR and KKNG to WPA Radio for $1.6 million.
 Tyler's purchase of KOMA and its sister stations was consummated on November 13, 2012.